harens/depythel/docs/source/implementation.rst

         return (item for item in self.tree if project in self.tree[item])

 This very simple one-liner iterates through the tree checking which projects have the input as a dependency.
-Similar to the previous funciton, this one is also used by more complex modules in the tree object.
+Similar to the previous function, this one is also used by more complex modules in the tree object.

 A generator is produced rather than a list so as to be more memory-efficient.
-The items
+Each ``depends_on`` item is only generated when it is required, unlike a list which generates them all at once.

 Topological Sorting
 _____________________